{{ image_alt:integrations-(sfconflict-dario-parall.ax-2019-10-21-16-38-01).jpg }}

 What is AML?

-The term ‘anti-money laundering’ refers to the set of laws, regulations, and procedures in place to prevent money laundering.
+The term anti-money laundering refers to the set of laws, regulations, and procedures in place to prevent money laundering.

-Money laundering is the process criminals use to disguise illegally obtained funds as a legitimate income, which involves “washing” the proceeds of financial crime.
-This is done by integrating the “dirty” money into the financial system, so it looks like it was earned legitimately.
+Money laundering is the process criminals use to disguise illegally obtained funds as a legitimate income, which involves ‘washing’ the proceeds of financial crime.
+This is done by integrating the ‘dirty’ money into the financial system, so it looks like it was earned legitimately.

 There are three distinct stages of the money laundering process – placement, layering and integration.
 You can find a more detailed breakdown of these steps over on our dedicated money laundering page.

-What are AML checks?
+What are Anti-Money Laundering checks?

-Anti-money laundering checks[JS1] are a key component of the global anti-money laundering effort, and typically involve ID verification, as well as the screening of potential clients and customers to determine the level of risk they might pose to your business.
+So, what are AML checks and what do they require?
+Anti-money laundering checks are a key component of the global anti-money laundering effort.
+They typically involve ID verification, as well as the screening of potential clients and customers to determine the level of risk they might pose to your business.

-In line with EU money laundering directives, every business in the regulated sector is legally obliged to adopt a risk-based approach, which entails checking new clients and customers against international sanctions listsPEP lists and SIP lists.
-These checks enable you to identify any high-risk customers, and perform enhanced due diligence (or EDD) wherever necessary.
+In line with EU money laundering directives, every business in the regulated sector is legally obliged to adopt a risk-based approach, which entails checking new clients and customers against:

 Enhanced due diligence is a more in-depth process of investigation, and generally includes adverse media checks, which will shed light on the reputation of the individual or business within the industry, and could reveal historic indiscretions.
 If you’re considering a deal with a high-risk customer, you should also continuously monitor sanctions and PEP lists as part of your enhanced due diligence, to ensure you’re aware of any changes in their status.